 - Educate area youth regarding bicycle safety

 The Bike Patrol Unit is now a formal part of the Patrol division.
-The unit is comprised of 15 Patrol Officers and two Sergeants that are trained as Police cyclists under the International Police Mountain Biking Association guidelines.
+The unit is comprised of 14 Patrol Officers and 3 Sergeants that are trained as Police cyclists under the International Police Mountain Biking Association guidelines.
 Bike Officers undergo a rigorous training program prior to being assigned to duty on a bike.
+There are 16 certified IPMBA Bike instructors in the state of Minnesota who are able to train new police cyclists; Officer Nick Schultz and Officer Katie Schultz are two of the 16.
 Since its formation in 1996, the Bike Patrol Unit has proven to be an effective policing tool for the City of Moorhead and its citizens.

 The Bike Patrol is also part of the Police Department's community policing initiative.
 Officers find policing on bikes has enabled them to interact more closely with citizens allowing them to be better informed as to what problems exist in a particular neighborhood, addressing these problems and make neighborhoods in our community safer places to live.